Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-14-Jekyll-to-Gatsby.md

 ![Architecture](../images/NN.jpg)
 ```

-An important point is that the path to the image within the `src` directory must prefix the image name:
+It's important to use a relative path to the `images` folder.

 ```
+- src
   - markdown-pages
   - images
 ```

 For the directory structure above, `../images/image.png` would be the path to an image referenced in a markdown file.

 #### Gifs

 `gatsby-remark-images` cannot handle gifs.
-I added the `gatsby-remark-copy-linked-files` to properly handle any gifs that gatsby encountered.
+I added the `gatsby-remark-copy-linked-files` plugin to properly handle any gifs that gatsby encountered.

 ```
 {